phillip-keldenich/sammy/README.md

    This will probably be infeasible on a single machine;
    again, in our experiment environment, the scripts distribute the work across 6 identical machines, where this can still take 2 weeks.

+# Software Versions Used in Experiments
+In our experiments, we used the following software versions:
+- Ubuntu Linux 24.04.2 LTS
+- Compiler: `clang++ 18.1.3 (1ubuntu1)` with flags `-std=c++17 -mavx2 -mpopcnt -mlzcnt`
+on top of the release mode flags introduced by CMake and our `CMakeLists.txt` file,
+- `cmake 3.28.3`
+- `conan 2.12.1`
+- `gurobi 12.0.2` as installed by the bundled `gurobi_public` conan package,
+- `Boost 1.88.0` installed via conan (from conan-center),
+- `nlohmann_json 3.12.0` installed via conan (from conan-center),
+as well as the versions of the external SAT solvers CaDiCaL, Lingeling, Cryptominisat and Kissat, which are included in this archive.

 # Simple Docker Usage
 We provide a simplified procedure for running **Sammy** using Docker.